DobroSun/vimNG/README.md

 ```

 # Notes
-* When script parses current and sub-directories it takes all files(including binary)
+* When script parses current and sub-directories it takes all files(including binary).
 To avoid that it will parse your .gitignore file and exclude matched files
+* Script only works for root user(Why?)

+# TODO
+1) Fix bunch of bugs